-Dr. Marco Cardinale is the Head of Sports Physiology of Aspire Academy in Doha (Qatar).
+Dr. Marco Cardinale is the Head of Sports Physiology and Research of Aspire Academy in Doha (Qatar).

 He led the Sports Science activities for the preparation of Team GB at the Beijing 2008, Vancouver 2010 and London 2012 Olympic Games.